What if I can’t make my hearing date and want to reschedule?

 Yes.
 A non-refundable filing fee of $45 for each application will be charged and must be provided at the time of filing.

-Who can file an Application for Changed Assessment
+Who can file an Assessment Appeal Application?

 Any property owner or affected party who disagrees with the assessed value of his/her property may file an application.
 Although not required, a property owner may authorize an attorney, family member or professional tax agent to file on his/her behalf.

 Applications for Regular appeals must be filed with the Clerk of the Assessment Appeals Board between July 2 and no later than November 30 each year.
 Applications for Supplemental or Escape assessments must be filed no later than 60 days after the mailing date printed on the supplemental notice, or the postmark date of the notice, whichever is later.
+Applications must be submitted by mail or in person, as we cannot accept faxed or scanned applications.

 Possibly.
 If the Assessor or the Assessment Appeals Board makes a reduction to the assessed value as a result of a decline in market value, this is a temporary reduction.
 The property must be reviewed each year by the Assessor until the current market value is equal to the original factored base value (original assessment plus an annual inflation factor).
 Therefore, you must review your value each year to assess your need to file.